Adjectival/Friday3/readme.md

 # _Ping Pong by Number_

-#### _Ping Pong number classifier, 10 June 2016_
+#### _Ping Pong number classifier, June 2016_

 #### By _Alexander Jacks_

 ## Description

 _Ping Pong JS game.
-This web application will display a range of numbers after user types a number for input and clicks the Play button.
-Range of numbers runs from 1 until the input, with numbers up to five digits allowed._
+This web application will display a range of numbers and words after user types a number for input and clicks the Play button.
+The range of numbers/words runs from 1 until the input, with inputs up to five digits allowed._
 _Replays without reloading page are allowed; the previous input is discarded and a new range of numbers (and usually some words) is displayed._

 ## Specifications